 Born into slavery in Maryland in 1818, Frederick Douglass was an esteemed social reformer, orator, writer, statesman and abolitionist.
 He lived with his maternal grandmother at first but was selected to live in the home of the owners of the plantation.
 It is believed that one of the owners may have been his father as he was of mixed-race descent.
 When the plantation’s overseer died, the abolitionist was given to the Auld family and ended up living with U.S. Army First Lieutenant Hugh Auld.
 During this time, Auld’s wife Sophia began to teach the young man how to read and write, a practice that was banned in Maryland at the time.
-Auld put a stop to his wife’s teaching, but Douglass persisted and began to learn from people in the neighborhood instead.
+Auld put a stop to his wife’s teaching, but Douglass persisted and began to learn from people in the neighbourhood instead.

 Reading is how Douglass began to form an ideological opposition to the matter of slavery.
 He was an avid newspaper reader and focused on getting political literature and writing whenever he could.
 When he was hired out by Auld to William Freeland, he began to teach other slaves how to read the Bible during church services.
 The interest was so high that more than 40 slaves started attending weekly lessons.
 While Freeman did not try to stop the lessons, other slave owners took action, dispersing the group permanently using stones and clubs in an attack.